pkarsy/rfboot/help/Reliability.md

 rfboot avoids (not always as we will see, but close) this type of failure with the following precautions :

+- If rfboot does not receive a packet for 20ms, then requests a retransmission, and of  course rftool on PC side, resends the packet.
+This is the simplest defence but it is very effective.
+Almost all uploads complete, even if some (or even a lot) retransmissions occur.

-- If the upload process is interrupted, rfboot detects it and waits for new firmware.
+- If the upload process is interrupted (completly), rfboot detects it and waits for new firmware.
 Even after a power cycle, rfboot refuses to start the application, and waits indefinitely for new upload.